SEI-R-2-22/u2_lab_conditional_rendering/README.md

   </pre>
 </div>

+1. A landing page that welcomes the user to our site
+2. A Form that allows them to "sign up"
+3. If everything is filled out correctly, a Thank You page that thanks them for signing up
+4. An Error page that appears if the user does not meet the age requirement

 ## Notes/Tips

 - Take a look at what is already provided in the app.
 Using the state we have, how could we decide which components to render under certain conditions?